fafadiatech/fafadiatech.github.io/_posts/2016-05-31-5-variants-of-word-embeddings.markdown

 4. [lda2vec](https://github.com/cemoody/lda2vec), this embedding technique tries to marry best of both worlds, word2vec and LDA.
 I can see this having a lot of values in domain where there are mixed topics in text.

 5. [Wikipedia Navigation Vectors](https://meta.wikimedia.org/wiki/Research:Wikipedia_Navigation_Vectors), Wikipedia is my preferred resource for NLP tasks.
 This research project take an interesting idea of modelling co-visitation in session and try to figure out similar articles based on raw logs.
 Be sure to check out the visualization on the page, it's really interesting.

+6. [search2vec](https://research.yahoo.com/publications/8758/scalable-semantic-matching-queries-ads-sponsored-search-advertising), Broad matching is big deal in online advertising.
+Historically this has been done using query expansion and rewriting.
+This paper talks about embedding search logs's action along with ad information.
+Key highlight of this paper is that it talks about doing distributed embedding using Hadoop.